Unless you had an exceptional upbringing, processing emotions will not come naturally to you!

 I wrote about my own mindfulness practice here.

-It is hard to process your emotions without recognising them.
 I have found that a reading habit has helped me enormously with understanding the different types of fear/worry (for example, I can better distinguish between doubt, uncertainty, anxiety and insecurity when I feel them).

 I wrote about how you can develop naming skills here.